Henry Goulstone: Auckland

-In Auckland Goulstone undertook a number of roles and employment.
+In Auckland, Goulstone undertook a number of roles and employment.
 He joined the New Zealand Loan and Mercantile Agency Company as its colonial accountant.
-In 1902 Goulstone was Secretary of the Auckland Fire Underwriters' Association, and also of the Mackelvie Trust.
+In 1902 he was Secretary of the Auckland Fire Underwriters' Association, and also of the Mackelvie Trust.
 In 1904 he was the Secretary of the Auckland Chamber of Commerce.
 Goulstone also undertook auditing work.
 For example, he was the auditor of Sharland and Co.
 (Limited) from the early 1890s up until December 1907 when he had to resign due to ill health.

 Later in 1877, Goulstone returned, by himself, to Sydney, arriving there on 26 November on the Rotorua.
 He started work back at the head office of the Bank of New South Wales on 3 December.
 He was put in temporary charge of the Balmain branch on 25 April 1878, returned to head office on 7 June, and resigned on 30 September 1878.
 Goulstone returned to Auckland on the Hero on 8 October 1878.